robscharf/robscharf.github.io/content/posts/may-10.md

 [TryHackMe.com](https://tryhackme.com/)'s [Mr Robot CTF (MRCTF)](https://tryhackme.com/room/mrrobot) is a beginner-friendly capture-the-flag virtual machine by [Leon Johnson](https://twitter.com/@sho_luv).
 MRCTF is named after, and inspired by, the [Mr. Robot](https://en.wikipedia.org/wiki/Mr._Robot) television show and challenges users to capture three flags by finding vulnerabilities in the target server and exploiting them to gain root access.

 ### Note
-My instance of MRCTF was at IP address `<target-ip>`, though yours will vary.
-I have replaced all instances of this address with `<target-ip>` in the walkthrough portion of this write-up.
+I have replaced all instances of the virtual machine's ip address with `<target-ip>` throughout this write-up.

 ## Methodology
 We begin our enumeration efforts by running an `nmap` scan on the target machine to understand the ports that are open to network traffic.
 I usually begin with the TCP SYN "Stealth" Scan (-sS) with "version dection" (`-V`) enabled.
 Here is a [list of general `nmap` CLI flags](https://nmap.org/book/port-scanning-options.html).

-### nmap
 ```shell
 nmap sudo nmap -sV -v <target-ip>